Clostridium difficile infection

 Print this page

 C. diff bacteria are found in the gut of about 1 in every 30 healthy adults.
 The bacteria usually live harmlessly without causing you to become ill because other bacteria normally found in your bowel keep them under control.
-But some antibiotics can interfere with the balance of bacteria, which can cause the C. diff bacteria to multiply and produce toxins.
-This causes diarrhoea and makes you feel unwell.
+But some antibiotics can interfere with the balance of bacteria, which can cause the C. diff bacteria to multiply and produce toxins (poisons).
+This causes diarrhoea (runny poo) and makes you feel unwell.

-Someone with a C. diff infection is generally considered to be infectious until at least 48 hours after their symptoms have cleared up.
+C. diff infection you are generally considered to be infectious (able to pass the infection to others) until at least 48 hours after your symptoms have cleared up.

-Healthy people usually don't get C. diff infections.
-You're more likely to get this infection after you have antibiotics, are over 65 years of age or are in hospital or a long-term care facility (nursing home).
+Healthy people don't usually get C. diff infections.
+You're more likely to get this infection after you've taken antibiotics, if you're over 65 years of age or are in a hospital or long-term care facility (nursing home).

 Factors that increase your risk of C. diff infection